visgl/deck.gl/docs/api-reference/mapbox/overview.md

 In some cases, the application wants to add a deck.gl 3D layer (e.g. ArcLayer, HexagonLayer, GeoJsonLayer) on top of a Mapbox basemap, while seamlessly blend into the z-buffer.
 This will interleave the useful visualization layers from both the deck.gl and Mapbox layer catalogs.
 In this case, a `beforeId` is not needed.

-### Using mapbox-gl controls with deck.gl

-The Mapbox ecosystem offers many well-designed controls, from the basic functionalities of `NavigationControl`, `Popup` and `GeolocateControl`, to vendor-service-bound UI implementations such as `mapbox-gl-geocoder` and `mapbox-gl-directions`.
-These libraries require that the Mapbox Map holds the source of truth of the camera state, instead of the normal [state management](../../developer-guide/interactivity.md) by `Deck`.
-When you use the `MapboxLayer` or `MapboxOverlay` classes from this module, deck.gl plays nice with all the mapbox-gl peripherals.

 ## Limitations